Step-by-Step Guide: How to Use a Squat Rack Safely and Effectively

 Considerations for setting up include:

-Proper Flooring and Clear Area
+Proper Flooring and a Clear Area

 Prioritize: